UniversalDependencies/docs/_bor/feat/Purp.md

 ### <a name="Rep">`Trans`</a>: Trans

-The purposive suffix whic indicates the trasmission of _-iagu.
+The purposive suffix whic indicates the trasmission of _-iagu_.

 #### Examples